MLWhiz/mlwhiz/content/blog/2020-10-10-create-transformer-from-scratch.md

 For a closer look at the code for this post, please visit my [GitHub](https://github.com/MLWhiz/data_science_blogs/tree/master/transformers) repository where you can find the code for this post as well as all my posts.

-If you want to learn more about NLP, I would like to call out an excellent course on [**Natural Language Processing](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing)** from the Advanced Machine Learning Specialization.
-Do check it out.
+**As a side note**: If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
+You can start for free with the 7-day Free Trial.
+This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.

 I am going to be writing more of such posts in the future too.
 Let me know what you think about them.
 Should I write on heavily technical topics or more beginner level articles?
 The comment section is your friend.
 Use it.
 Also, follow me up at [Medium](https://mlwhiz.medium.com/) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c).